cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 15. Frontend phishing risk

 Acknowledged.
-A bespoke frontend monitoring tool has been developed to provide additional protection to the frontend.
+A bespoke frontend monitoring tool has been developed and deployed to provide additional protection against unauthorized changes to the frontend.

 16. Typographical issues